Azure/azure-powershell/src/NetworkFunction/docs/Update-AzNetworkFunctionTrafficCollector.md

 }
 ```

-This cmdlet creates a new traffic collector.
+This cmdlet updates a traffic collector.

 ## PARAMETERS